berlino/berlino.github.io/_pages/about.md

 ## Personal Milestones:

 * **Epoch 4**: Transformers are everywhere, wondering how latent structures can still be useful somehow...
 * **Epoch 3**: maybe structured prediction is not required as we already have good end-to-end systems?
-Maybe latent structures can help!
+But latent structures can help!
 * **Epoch 2**: structured prediction is interesting, I can play with DL and fancy structures!
 * **Epoch 1**: everyone is doing DL for NLP, so I should follow (though I do not understand why they work so well)
 * **Epoch 0**: intrigued by rule/grammar-based parsing systems (and also SMT), wish I could do something related